 Therefore, avoid bringing unnecessary college packing list items to college – save money on college shopping instead.

-Next read: What You Actually Need For College
+- What You Really Need For Year One In College